wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Abstract Mathematical Spaces/Physics/Analysis/Derivatives.md

 	- The slope of this tangent line/vector is given by the **derivative** of the curve/function at this point. ^1f0a97
 	- The derivative at any point, gives the direction of the tangent vector at that point.
 		- For surfaces, taking partial derivatives provides the tangent planes.
-## Derivative as a Name:
-- First used by mathematician Lagrange in the late 18th century.
-	- Derived from the Latin word "derivare", which means:
-		- "To draw off" or "to take from".
-			- The idea was to take the original function and draw from it a new function.
-				- This new function would describe how original function changes.
-- The derivative is the result of an operation that takes a function and produces another function.
-	- Then new function (the derivative) provides information on the slope or rate of change of the original function at any given point.
-- It is a conceptual representation of the slope over an interval that is infinitesimally small.
-	- So small that it's effectively a point.
-- Refers to a seemingly "instantaneous" rate of change.

 ## Formally, the derivative at a point $a$, is **defined** as the [[Limits|limit]] of the slope of the [[Secant Line|secant line]] (i.e. **average rate of change**)
 ![[Pasted image 20240422232308.png]]
 ![[Pasted image 20240422233019.png]]